5 biggest ransomware attacks of 2020

 With business shut for several weeks, the incident disrupted cash deliveries and caused major losses to the company.
 Travelex ended up paying a ransom of US$2.3 million to the hackers to recover its data.

 The biggest Ransomware attack of 2020 was led by technology giant Cognizant.
 It cost the company a staggering US$50 to US$70 million in revenue loss, and recovery and mitigation efforts.
 In April this year, the Maze ransomware infected the company’s network.
 This barred its work from home capabilities and encrypted its servers.

 The attack was limited to the internal network and did not impact customer systems.
 As a result, employees could not access their email and communicate with each other.
 The company was able to recover and restore its services only three weeks later.
 It further incurred legal and consulting costs to investigate the attack, in addition to restoration and remediation.

 Ransomware attacks lead to financial loss and damage your business and negatively impact your reputation, which takes years to build.
 Further, the restoration of the systems can take a fairly long time.
 What this means is that these things can make your customers very wary of doing business with you.

-Preventing ransomware sometimes involves mundane and basic things like creating strong passwords, regularly updating your software and educating the workforce about the harmful effect of malware.
+Preventing ransomware sometimes involves mundane and basic things like creating strong passwords, regularly updating your software, and educating the workforce about the harmful effect of malware.

 A crucial component of protecting your data and infrastructure from ransomware is to have a backup.
 However, the data needs to be protected even during transit and in storage.
-Parablu’s BluVault, supported by BluKrypt, a secure container powered by enterprise-grade privacy gateway, ensures that your data is protected and encrypted even when it travels between your enterprise assets and the cloud.
+Parablu’s BluVault, supported by BluKrypt, a secure container powered by an enterprise-grade privacy gateway, ensures that your data is protected and encrypted even when it travels between your enterprise assets and the cloud.
 A safe and reliable backup of your data means that your business never has to be at the mercy of a malicious attacker.